FrejaXu/FrejaXu.github.io/_pages/about.md

 News
 ======
-- August 15, 2022 Thrilled to share that I have been invited to join the Editorial Board of Emotion Science as an review editor @Frontiers in Psychology
+- August 15, 2022 Joining the Editorial Board of Emotion Science @Frontiers in Psychology
 - July 27, 2022 📢Serving as co-editor for the research topic [“Cognitive mechanisms of visual attention, working memory, emotion, and their interactions”](https://frontiersin.org/research-topics/44236) in Frontier in neuroscience & Frontiers in psychology.
 All papers related to this topic are warmly welcome! 👀Abstract Submission Deadline 19 September 2022
 - July 2, 2022 🚨New preprint: [Pain modulates early sensory brain responses to task-irrelevant emotional faces](https://psyarxiv.com/2wdjx/)
 - Jun 1, 2022 Poster presentation on “Vision Sciences Society Annual meeting 2022”, Vision Science Society, Florida, United States (virtual)